adamtheturtle/pip-check-reqs/README.rst

-It happens: you start using a module in your project and it works and you don't realise that it's only being included in your `virtualenv`_ because it's a dependency of a package you're using.
-This tool finds those modules so you can include them in the `requirements.txt`_ for the project.
+It happens: you start using a module in your project and it works and you don't realise that it's only being included in your `virtualenv`_ because it's a dependency of a package you're using. pip-missing-reqs finds those modules so you can include them in the `requirements.txt`_ for the project.

+Alternatively, you have a long-running project that has some packages in requirements.txt that are no longer actively used in the codebase.
+The pip-extra-reqs tool will find those modules so you can remove them.

 .. _`virtualenv`: https://virtualenv.pypa.io/en/latest/
 .. _`requirements.txt`: https://pip.pypa.io/en/latest/user_guide.html#requirements-files